Sunday, May 19, 2024

 was among the Last Poets

-faced arrest in every nation
+in every nation—

-including rumination?
+even rumination?

-When the past Harvest moon
+When the Harvest moon

-did you learn to lavender
+did you not learn to lavender

 your deepest bruise,

-or did you begin
+or did you whisker

-to whisker a weak chin
+a weak chin because

-as if your own ruined beauty
+your own ruined beauty

-whispered it, wabi-sabi—
+wabi-sabi—

-Japanese for a reign of rust—
+the reign of rust—

-could be a roomy word.
+could be a roomy phrase.

 When you first heard

-the lavender flute
+a lavender flute

-did you overhear
+did you also feel

-any trace of faith
+any traces of faith?

-to the long open you
+to the long open U

-found in “fruit”
+found in “bloom”

-or hinted why that i
+or hint why the i

 so central to faith